6 New HVAC Applications Simulated

 This project simulates the airflow in an aircraft cabin.
 Two configurations and their effect on the airflow pattern are shown.

-Simulation of a ventilation system’s design of a clean room analysed via laminar steady state simulations with a scalar quantity.
+Simulation of a ventilation system’s design of a cleanroom analyzed via laminar steady state simulations with a scalar quantity.
 Watch a webinar recording explaining how to perform this simulation here.

-If you’re interested in learning more about how engineering simulation can help you virtually test and improve your HVAC equipment design, you can find more information in this article.
+If you’re interested in learning more about HVAC applications of engineering simulation and how it can help you virtually test and improve your HVAC design, you can find more information in this article: HVAC Equipment Optimization with the SimScale Platform

 Also, we invite you to create a free SimScale account and give the platform a try!
 There are plenty of learning resources to help you get started.
 You can start with this webinar.